September 08, 2017

 The Shafer Farm House in Burkittsville, MD was once the site of Union Army headquarters during the Civil War Battle of South Mountain in 1862.

 The farm house has suffered greatly from deferred maintenance.
-The roof is in danger of collapse and will most likely not make it through the winter.
 Without immediate attention, this witness to the Civil War could be lost forever.
 Thanks to Preservation Maryland's Six-to-Fix program and dedicated local partners, the house is now receiving much needed attention.

 WHAT YOUR GIFT WILL SUPPORT

 Preservation Maryland is assisting the Burkittsville Preservation Association by helping to put a much-needed temporary roof patch in place while funds are raised for a total replacement.

 This roof patch will keep the rain and snow out and also allow the attic rafters to dry and allow our expert building conservation specialists to determine how much of the roofing structure needs to be replaced or can be salvaged.
 Currently, the wet rafters cannot be assessed correctly, making rehabilitation difficult.